Mormonism and Nicene Christianity: Doctrinal comparison

-While some historians attribute its roots as part of American Protestantism and the Reformation that was ongoing in the United States during the 1820s and 1830s, ("Mormonism springs from the sectarian tradition of the Radical Reformation, in fact from its most extreme fringe.").
-Mormonism was identified as "a radical departure from traditional Protestant Christianity", as it never claimed to be a reformed branch of either Catholicism or any Protestant group.
-Instead other historians, such as Richard T. Hughes, have described Mormonism as a "profoundly primitivist tradition".
-Nevertheless, Mormonism emerged during the era of the Second Great Awakening in the United States (1800–1840).
-According to Douglas J. Davies, historian and anthropologist specializing in Mormon studies, the conception of God in early Mormonism was very similar to the conception of the Christian God held within Protestant Christianity, although the early Mormons had already undergone the development of their own distinct doctrine.
+While historians recognize the roots of Mormonism in American Protestantism and the Second Great Awakening of the 1820s and 1830s, Mormonism has also been identified as "a radical departure from traditional" (i.e., mainline) Protestant Christianity and a "profoundly primitivist tradition."
+Nevertheless, Mormonism falls within the scope of the Evangelical Protestantism of the Second Great Awakening in the United States (1800–1840).
+The conception of God in early Mormonism was very similar to the conception of the Christian God held within Protestant Christianity, although early Mormons had already begun developing their own distinct doctrine.

 Early Joseph Smith era

-Mormonism arose in the 1820s during a period of radical reform and experimentation within American Protestantism and Mormonism is integrally connected to that religious environment.
-As a form of Christian primitivism, the new faith was one among several contemporary religious movements that claimed to restore Christianity to its condition at the time of the Twelve Apostles. (describing the background of Christian primitivism in New England).
+Mormonism arose in the 1820s during a period of radical reform and experimentation within American Protestantism, and Mormonism is integrally connected to the burned-over district, a hotbed of American new religious movements of the time.
+As a form of Christian primitivism, the new faith was one among several contemporary religious movements that claimed to restore Christianity to its condition at the time of the Twelve Apostles.

 The Book of Mormon

 The Book of Mormon (1830), which codifies the earliest Mormon doctrine, was intended, in part, to settle ongoing doctrinal disputes among contemporary Christian denominations and to create a single shared theology.
-Joseph Smith believed in the Bible and shared the Protestant tradition that the Bible (excluding the Apocrypha) was originally revealed by God to humanity and had contained the "fulness of the gospel".
+Joseph Smith believed in the Bible and shared the Protestant tradition that the Bible (excluding the biblical apocrypha) was initially revealed by God to humanity and had contained the "fulness of the gospel."
 Nevertheless, Smith believed the Bible of his era had degenerated from its original form.
 Smith blamed the Catholic Church for the loss of biblical books and for introducing corruptions and obfuscations in the biblical text.
 Smith said that the Book of Mormon revealed "plain and precious things that had been taken away" from the Bible.
-Smith also completed an unpublished revision of the Bible in 1833, which he said corrected many of these errors, and added inspired commentary.
+Smith also completed an unpublished revision of the Bible in 1833, which he said corrected many of these errors and added inspired commentary.
 Smith endowed the Book of Mormon with status equal to the Bible.